NeelBhatt/Docs-1/aspnet/aspnetcore/publishing/iis.md

 2. Set the application pool to **No Managed Code**.
 ASP.NET Core runs in a separate process and manages the runtime.

+> [!NOTE]
-Note: If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's assets and database.
+> If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's assets and database.

 Open the **Add Website** window.